Awards Information

 Nominations of outstanding educators are sought each year for each award from organisations in the statutory, private, independent and charity sectors delivering educational services.
 Nominations are judged against sets of criteria by panels of judges drawn from the trustees and members of the Company.

-Thirteen of the Trust’s awards are presented at the annual Awards Dinner – a glittering occasion held in The Merchant Taylors’ Hall, one of the oldest livery halls in the City of London:
+Thirteen of the Trust’s awards are presented at the annual Awards Dinner – a glittering occasion held in The Merchant Taylors’ Hall, one of the oldest livery halls in the City of London.

-The Master’s Award for Outstanding School Leadership: This award was established to consolidate the close links between the Company and the Trust in their joint celebration of and support for the education profession.
+This award was established to consolidate the close links between the Company and the Trust in their joint celebration of and support for the education profession.
 It marks the importance of leadership for thriving, achieving and happy schools.

-The Trust Award for Art & Design Education: This was one of our first awards, initiated by an endowment from a liveryman of the Educators’ Company, to support professional development in this field.
+This was one of our first awards, initiated by Geoffrey Bond, a liveryman of the Educators’ Company, for five years to support professional development in this field.
 It was subsequently continued by the trustees in recognition of the importance of creativity in the visual arts to the curriculum.

-The Mary Lou Carrington Award for a Businesswoman with a significant contribution to education: Mary Lou Carrington was a businesswoman and a Common Councillor in the City of London Corporation, with a passionate commitment to education.
+Mary Lou Carrington was a businesswoman and a Common Councillor in the City of London Corporation, with a passionate commitment to education.
 A founding member of the Educators, she sadly died in 2008.
 This award is in her memory.

-The Keith Hutton Award for Theatre and Performing Arts Education: Keith Hutton was a founder member of the Company of Educators.
+Keith Hutton was a founder member of the Company of Educators.
 He sadly died in 2016.
-Keith was passionate about theatre and the performing arts and left a legacy for a bursary to support the professional development of educators in this field.
+Keith was passionate about theatre and the performing arts and left a legacy for a bursary to support the professional development of educators in this field, each year to be nominated from a different institution for the performing arts.

-The Inspirational Educator Award: There are eight awards in this category.
-This award was initiated and sponsored by Master Educator, John Leighfield, CBE, with the theme of ICT in Education.
+There are eight awards in this category.
+This award was initiated and sponsored by Master Educator John Leighfield, CBE, with the theme of ICT in Education.
 Since then, the trustees have chosen a new theme every year, often focusing on topical issues or relatively neglected areas of education.
 We are particularly interested in outstanding and innovative practice in challenging environments or unusual contexts.
 In previous years, the themes have included special educational needs schools, prison education, hospital schools, teaching Shakespeare, environmental education, alternative education, mental health in education and early childhood education.
-For 2026, the Trustees’ choice is Exercise and Sports Education and you can download nomination information HERE.
+For 2025-6, the Trustees’ choice is exercise and sports education.
+Further information HERE.

-The Robert J Jones Award for Environmental Education: Robert J. Jones was an inspirational teacher who encouraged and set many of his students on to prestigious careers.
-The donor of this Award, Peter T. Warren, Past Master of the Worshipful Company of Educators and past Chief Executive of the Royal Society, was a student of Robert J. Jones and was inspired by him to become a geologist and learn of the complexity of our environment and our dependence upon it.
-Read more about R J Jones HERE and how to nominate for this award HERE.
+Robert J. Jones was an inspirational teacher who encouraged and set many of his students on to prestigious careers.
+The donor of this Award, Peter T. Warren, Past Master of the Worshipful Company of Educators and past Chief Executive of the Royal Society, was a student of Robert J. Jones and was inspired by him to become a geologist and learn of the complexity of our environment and our dependence upon it. information HERE.

 Invitations to nominate for our 2026 awards to ‘Inspirational Educators’ in the field of Exercise and Sports Education will be sent to appropriate mainstream and charitable educational organisations during late Autumn 2025 and is available for download HERE.
 The deadline for nomination is 14 January 2026.